UEFA Youth League quarter-finals: Salzburg, Atlético and Juventus reach Nyon

 Article summary

-Salzburg and Atlético both won away to set up a 22 April semi-final while Juventus also made the last four.
+Salzburg and Atlético both won away to set up a semi-final on 22 April while Juventus also made the last four.

 Article top media content